 United States of America

 The USA embraced OA principles in the 1960’s developing ERIC and MEDLINE.
 Initiatives e.g. PubMed Central continue and offer repository facilities and access to international medical scholarship.
-There are 406 repositories and 1300+ OA journals in USA, making it the world’s largest OA publisher.
+As of May 2015, there are 469 OA repositories registered in OpenDOAR and 1053 OA journals from USA indexed in DOAJ, making it the world’s largest OA publisher.

 There is strong support for Open Access in USA.
 The NIH mandate mandates the deposit of medical research.
-USA has 7 funding mandates and over 50 institutional mandates at HEI public and private institutions, research universities and liberal arts colleges.
+As of May 2015, USA has 4 funding mandates registered in ROARMAP and over 50 institutional mandates at public and private institutions, research universities and liberal arts colleges.

 Major barriers are widespread misunderstanding around OA; a well-funded publishing lobby.

 USA has many institutional and collaborative OA projects, an important current project being that of the Creative Commons (CC).

 Raising the Floor Consortium is a collaboration between Creative Commons (CC), Carnegie Mellon Open Learning Initiative (OLI), Center for Applied Special Technology (CAST) and the Washington State Board for Community & Technical Colleges (SBCTC).
 (Source: Creative Commons)